shartep/brainy_yack/README.md

 Given we have two models, Article and Story.
 Article has name, text and type (like blog post, facebook post or tweet).
 Story has name and contains one or more articles.

-There should be a single API enpoint that returns list of articles.
+There should be a single API endpoint that returns list of articles.
 Basing on query params list could be:

- - search by name or/and text article field
+ - searched by article name or text
  - sorted on any field
  - grouped by any of field
  - grouped by story with totals: